 If you manage to get through these three wineries and are still looking for more, then I really love Langmeil Wines and Bethany Wines as well.

-For lunch, you really can’t go past dropping into the Maggie Beer Farm Shop, where you can do some tasting of her various preserves and pates, and enjoy a delicious picnic overlooking the dam.
+For lunch, you really can’t go past dropping into the Maggie Beer Farm Shop, where you can do some tasting of her various preserves and pates, and enjoy a delicious lunch at their restaurant The Eatery.